The Best Buffer Alternatives For 2026 (Pros And Cons)

 But Sendible takes things one step further.
 It lets you create separate dashboards for each of your clients, and white-label the app by adding your own brand colors/logo and hosting it under your own domain.

-Pricing-wise, Sendible is a little more expensive—but it’s also better value for money for teams that manage lots of social media accounts.
+Pricing-wise, Sendible has cheaper entry-level pricing.
+And it’s also better value for money for teams that manage lots of social media accounts.

 Buffer’s team plan costs $12/month per channel.
 So if you wanted to connect 10 social profiles, that’s $120/month.
 In contrast, Sendible’s white-label plan costs $180 but comes with 60 social profiles.